 Enter your project’s name and then choose keywords.
 Choosing right keywords is necessary for TimeCamp to work properly.
 Those words “tell” TimeCamp when you start and finish working on a project.

 Important: If you want to add more than one keyword to the one task, you should add the comma after each keyword.
+Don’t use any quotation marks for multiple words.

 How to choose best keywords?